Mike-Kulikov/data_science_projects/Project 4. Zoom Webinars Analysis/README.md

 ## Results

-As a result of the project, I created a report with the produced praphs
+As a result of the project, the following report was created The code is displayed in [the following file](https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%204.%20Zoom%20Webinars%20Analysis/WI%20Club%20Night%20analytics.ipynb)

 ## Outcomes

-All results are displayed in the main [file](https://github.com/Mike-Kulikov/sf_data_science/blob/main/Project%203.%20Hotel%20Ratings%20Prediction/Mike%20Kulikov%20-%20SF-Project-3%20-%20Hotel%20Ratings.ipynb).
+The report was highly appreciated by the senior management and allowed to correct the marketing strategy and the investor relations strategy.